PixarAnimationStudios/ruby-jss/README.md

 ## CONFIGURATION

-The {JSS::Configuration} singleton class is used to read, write, and use site-specific defaults for using the JSS Gem.
-When the JSS module is loaded, the single instance of {JSS::Configuration} is created and stored in the constant {JSS::CONFIG}.
+The {JSS::Configuration} singleton class is used to read, write, and use site-specific defaults for the JSS module.
+When the Module is required, the single instance of {JSS::Configuration} is created and stored in the constant {JSS::CONFIG}.
 At that time the system-wide file /etc/jss_gem.conf is examined if it exists, and the items in it are loaded into the attributes of {JSS::CONFIG}.
 The user-specific file ~/.jss_gem.conf then is examined if it exists, and any items defined there will override those values from the system-wide file.

-The values defined in those files are used as defaults throughout the Gem.
+The values defined in those files are used as defaults throughout the module.
 Currently, those values are only related to establishing the API connection.
 For example, if a server name is defined, then a :server does not have to be specified when calling {JSS::API#connect}.
+Values provided explicitly when calling JSS::API.connect will override the config values.

-While the {JSS::Configuration} clss provides methods for changing the values, saving the files, and re-reading them, or reading an arbitrary file, the files are text files with a simple format, and can be created by any means desired.
+While the {JSS::Configuration} class provides methods for changing the values, saving the files, and re-reading them, or reading an arbitrary file, the files are text files with a simple format, and can be created by any means desired.
 The file format is one attribute per line, thus:

     attr_name: value

 Lines that don’t start with a known attribute name followed by a colon are ignored.
 If an attribute is defined more than once, the last one wins.

-Lines starting with a # are comments and will be preserved when using #save.

 The currently known attributes are:

 * api_server_name [String] the hostname of the JSS API server
 * api_server_port [Integer] the port number for the API connection
-* api_verify_cert [Boolean] 'true' or 'false' - if SSL is used, should the SSL certificate be verified (usually false for a self-signed cert)
+* api_verify_cert [Boolean] 'true' or 'false' - if SSL is used, should the certificate be verified? (usually false for a self-signed cert)
 * api_username [String] the JSS username for connecting to the API
 * api_timeout_open [Integer] the number of seconds for the open-connection timeout
 * api_timeout [Integer] the number of seconds for the response timeout